rbowsley/lamplighthelp/source/25-1-0_The_Library_Module-_File_Categories.markdown

 **Please note:** it is best not to change the meaning of existing categories if they already have library items linked to them.
 The existing items will remain linked once the category has been edited.

 ### Changing the List Order
-- Click on the item in the list that you would like to re-order, then drag and drop it where you would like it to go (left-click and hold the button down while you move your cursor to the new position, before releasing).
+- Click on the item in the list that you would like to re-order, then drag and drop it where you need it to go (left-click and hold the button down while you move your cursor to the new position, before releasing).
 - The other options will adjust to make space for it.

 ### Deleting a List Item